Mckysse/mckysse.github.io/_pages/cv.md

 Education
 ======
-* Ph.D Candidate in Natural Language Processing, Ludwig-Maximilians-Universität München, 2024 - 2027 (expected)
+* Ph.D.
+Candidate in Natural Language Processing, Ludwig-Maximilians-Universität München, 2024 - 2027 (expected)
 * Master of Engineering in Information and Communication Engineering, University of Science and Technology of China, 2020 - 2023
 * Bachelor of Engineering in Electronic and Information Engineering, University of Science and Technology of China, 2016 - 2020